ThibaultJanBeyer/DragSelect/README.md

 - No dependencies
 - Accessibility (a11y)
 - Add drag selection
-- Choose which elements can be selected.
+- Choose which elements can be selected
 - Great browser support, works even like a charm on IE9
-- Lightweight, only ~1KB gzipped
+- Lightweight, only ~3KB gzipped
-- DragSelect was written with Performance in mind.
+- DragSelect was written with Performance in mind
+- Supports SVG
 - Free & open source under MIT License
 - Ease of use